Dog Bite Compensation Claim Lawyers for Animal Attacks

 2. When your wound has stabilised, get a medical report detailing your injuries

-3. Document your physical and psychological symptoms with your doctor.
+3. Document your physical and psychological symptoms with your doctor

 In Queensland, everyone responsible for controlling an animal is liable when their dog attacks someone.
 This includes anyone holding the animal or the dog’s owner.
-The public liability insurer of the guilty party usually funds a fair compensation payout.

 People sometimes disregard dog bites because they think that they don’t qualify as personal injury claims.
 However, several dog bite injuries can be actionable under personal injury law.
 Some common examples include: